Geovation/catalyst-ngd-wrappers-aws/README.md

 - **OAuth2 Environment Variables**
     - If CLIENT_ID and CLIENT_SECRET are set as environment variables, the API handles OAuth2 authentication automatically, generating and reusing access tokens until they expire.
     - CLIENT_ID should be set as the Project API Key value, and CLIENT_SECRET should be set as the Project API Secret value
+    - The variables can be set under the Configuration tab of the Lambda function console

 ## Request Specifications
 - **Path Parameters**